valentinstn/natsort-rs/README.md

 ### Turn off multithreading

-Multithreading is enabled by default and can be turned off by setting `parallel = False`.
+Multithreading is currently experimental and can be turned on by setting `parallel = True`.

 ## Benchmark